-We explore this topic further in the post on Leadership Tensions.
+This topic is explored further in the post on Leadership Tensions.

 11. Work in short, fast increments and iterate regularly

-We talk about this is the post on the Law of the Small Team.
+There is more on this in the article on the Law of the Small Team.

 The approach has the added benefit that incremental changes either works or it doesn't, making visible its status and easily stopped if it turns out to be the wrong thing.